Clayno/WebCheckr/README.md

 docker run -p 5000:5000 --name cvesearch ttimasdf/cve-search:withdb</br>
 </br>
 <h3>TODO</h3>
+- HTTP/HTTPS handling, for the cases when the urls are not provided with the right protocol and the site is poorly configured.</br>
 - Handling of vhosts (or multiple technologies on one website such as multiple CMS).
 Currently, the scan doesn't launch</br>
 - Colorize output</br>
 - Database storage</br>